lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ![RoomGroup notification example](images/roomgroup_notification.png)

-The same thing applies for rain effects, skyboxes and much more.
+You can apply the same technique for switching on and off rain effects, skyboxes and much more.

 ## Internal Rooms
 There is one more trick that RoomGroups have up their sleeve.
 A very common desire is to have a game level with a mixed outdoor and indoor environment.
 We have already mentioned that Rooms can be used to represent both rooms in a building, and areas of landscape, such as a canyon.